smLocal/project2/README.md

 * That means double checking my ERDs are done correctly, too.
 * Would like experience with bootstrap resizing so that app col resize smoother.
 * Tested turbolinks issue that may be going on with search function of category.
+* Test the heroku image background eventhough someone said it would work if it was a local image.